GeyserMC/GeyserWiki/_docs/geyser/fixing-unable-to-connect-to-world.md

 This is likely a firewall issue on your server.
 Try the following workaround:
 Attempt to connect to the Bedrock IP and port through a web browser - for example, `http://test.geysermc.org:19132`.
 It won't work, but then try connecting through Bedrock, and it should work.

-Specific host fixes for OVH/SoYouStart can be found on the [portforwarding](/geyser/portforwarding/) page.
+Specific host fixes for OVH/SoYouStart can be found [here](/geyser/portforwarding/#issues-with-specific-vpskvm-providers).

 ### Changing the `bedrock` `address` in the Geyser config.

 Except for a few specific hosting providers, you generally do not need to change this part of the Geyser config.
-However, in rare instances, it does fix issues - for example, when Windows has multiple network adapters, it can help to set the `address` to the IP of the adapter you want to use.
+However, in rare instances, it does fix issues - for example, when Windows has multiple network adapters (check by running `ipconfig` in cmd), it can help to set the `address` to the local IP of the adapter you want to use.

 # Using a hosting provider or other location